Louisiana Department of Transportation and Development

 The Louisiana Department of Transportation and Development (DOTD) is a state government organization in the United States, in charge of maintaining public transportation, roadways, bridges, canals, select levees, floodplain management, port facilities, commercial vehicles, and aviation which includes 69 airports, in the U.S. state of Louisiana.
 The agency has approximately five thousand personnel on staff and an operating budget of $2.3 billion.
 DOTD operations are run through nine district offices across the state.

-The current DOTD Secretary is Eric Kalivoda, appointed in March 2023 by Governor John Bel Edwards.
+The current DOTD Secretary is Joe Donahue, appointed in January 2024 by Governor Jeff Landry.
 Other functions of the DOTD are Dams (Dam Safety Program), flood control (Floodplain Management, water resource management (wells), and maintaining state-run ferries and moveable bridge status.
 The Louisiana Transportation Authority (LTA) is also under the DOTD, as well as the DOTD port construction and development.

 History

-The Louisiana Highway Commission was established in 1921 under the administration of Governor John M. Parker, who pushed for the establishment of more gravel roads throughout the state.
-Act 47 of 1940 under Governor Sam Houston Jones reorganized the entire state government; under its provisions, the Department of Highways was designated as the successor to the old Highway Commission, and a director, appointed by the governor, was established as the executive head of the Department.
-Among the highway directors was Ray W. Burgess (1921–2006) of Baton Rouge, an appointee of Governor Jimmie Davis.
-Highway workers were originally political appointees but later gained job security under state civil service.
-Act 47 also created the Department of Public Works and transferred to that department the state's administrative functions involving flood control, water management, and aeronautics.

 The new Louisiana Constitution of 1976 (adopted in 1974) and Act 83 of 1977 abolished the Departments of Highways and Public Works and restructured them into the Department of Transportation and Development (DOTD), thereby encompassing related activities such as highways, public works, aviation, public transportation, and a number of transportation authorities, committees, boards, and commissions.
 This form of organization continued until 1988 when Act 488 placed all agency functions under one of three offices: the Office of the Secretary, the Office of Engineering, and the Office of Management and Finance.

 Act 71 of 1998 reorganized DOTD into its present functional arrangement of the Office of the Secretary and five other offices.